RamMir/Model-of-TEM/README.md

 Mac OS X

-Mac OS X 10.8.3 or newer is required. (the last version that supports 10.5 and 10.4 was NetLogo 5.1 and NetLogo 5.2.1 for 10.6 and 10.7)
+Mac OS X 10.8.3 or newer is required (the last version that supports 10.5 and 10.4 was NetLogo 5.1 and NetLogo 5.2.1 for 10.6 and 10.7).
+It has recently been found that the netlogo-matlab extension is not working in Mac.
+We will update the solution soon.

 Linux